 In the elevator, I’m reeling.
 He did it again?!
 He’s had someone else in my house?
 Just what part of don’t-invite-strangers-into-my-home doesn’t he get?
 No. Riccardo’s not stupid.
 He’s just acting like it, trying to impose his will on my territory.
 Pissing all over my boundaries?
 I’m the wrong one, boo.
 And I can’t wait to tell him!
 The elevator door opens and I step into the vestibule.
 Hold up.
-What’s that odor?
+Something stinks.
 I put the key in the lock and open the front door.
 “What’s that I’m smelling in here?”

 Hef is in the living room, in a fresh pair of pj’s, holding onto an enormous glass bong.
 I can see from here how lit he is.
 Wow.
 He truly enjoys the ganja life.
 A lot more than I ever realized.
 Several beat-up cardboard boxes are scattered across the floor and a guitar leans against my coffee table.
 I’m relieved to see the Lysol spray and a roll of paper towels nearby.
 But wait.
 “What is that you’re cooking?”
 I ask again.
 He nods towards the kitchen.
 “Check it out.”